isomerpages/govtech-im8/index.md

   - infopic:
       title: Catalog of Controls
       id: infopic
-      description: Re-calibrated catalog of controls for Low to High Risk Cloud, CCoP Cloud, Low-Risk On-Premises, Digital Services and Sandbox systems.
+      description: Re-calibrated catalog of controls for Low, Medium and High-Risk Cloud, Low-Risk On-Premises, Digital Services and Sandbox systems.
       button: Read more
       url: /control-catalog/